 Citylabs 2.0 & 3.0 Manchester, UK

-Sheppard Robson, in collaboration with Bruntwood, Manchester Science Partnerships and Central Manchester Foundation Trust (CMFT) has drawn up plans for two major science buildings, Citylabs 2.0 and Citylabs 3.0.
+Sheppard Robson, in collaboration with Bruntwood, Manchester Science Partnerships and Central Manchester Foundation Trust (CMFT), has drawn up plans for two major science buildings, Citylabs 2.0 and Citylabs 3.0.
+Our work at Citylabs 2.0 includes a major fit-out for tenants Qiagen, developing a design that brings together laboratory, office and collaboration space.

 The Grade II listed Edwardian building that wraps around Citylabs 3.0 will be modified and refurbished, creating smaller office suites to complement the accommodation in the new buildings.
 An atrium will connect the historic building with the new structure, allowing the facility to share resources that include shared meeting areas as well as spaces for dining, public exhibitions and conferences.